Psychedelic art: In 1960s counterculture

 Psychedelic light-shows were a new art-form developed for rock concerts.
 Using oil and dye in an emulsion that was set between large convex lenses upon overhead projectors the lightshow artists created bubbling liquid visuals that pulsed in rhythm to the music.
 This was mixed with slideshows and film loops to create an improvisational motion picture art form to give visual representation to the improvisational jams of the rock bands and create a completely "trippy" atmosphere for the audience.
 The Brotherhood of Light were responsible for many of the light-shows in San Francisco psychedelic rock concerts.

 Out of the psychedelic counterculture also arose a new genre of comic books: underground comix.
 "Zap Comix" was among the original underground comics, and featured the work of Robert Crumb, S. Clay Wilson, Victor Moscoso, Rick Griffin, and Robert Williams among others.
 Underground Comix were ribald, intensely satirical, and seemed to pursue weirdness for the sake of weirdness.
 Gilbert Shelton created perhaps the most enduring of underground cartoon characters, "The Fabulous Furry Freak Brothers", whose drugged out exploits held a hilarious mirror up to the hippy lifestyle of the 1960s.

 Psychedelic art was also applied to the LSD itself.
 LSD began to be put on blotter paper in the early 1970s and this gave rise to blotter art, a specialized art form of decorating the blotter paper.
 Often the blotter paper was decorated with tiny insignia on each perforated square tab, but by the 1990s this had progressed to complete four color designs often involving an entire page of 900 or more tabs.
 Mark McCloud is a recognized authority on the history of LSD blotter art.

-In corporate advertising
+In advertising

 By the late 1960s, the commercial potential of psychedelic art had become hard to ignore.
 General Electric, for instance, promoted clocks with designs by New York artist Peter Max.
 A caption explains that each of Max's clocks "transposes time into multi-fantasy colors."
 In this and many other corporate advertisements of the late 1960s featuring psychedelic themes, the psychedelic product was often kept at arm's length from the corporate image: while advertisements may have reflected the swirls and colors of an LSD trip, the black-and-white company logo maintained a healthy visual distance.
 Several companies, however, more explicitly associated themselves with psychedelica: CBS, Neiman Marcus, and NBC all featured thoroughly psychedelic advertisements between 1968 and 1969.
 In 1968, Campbell's soup ran a poster promotion that promised to "Turn your wall souper-delic!"